IsaakBM/cesmle-ocn-fetch/README.md

 3. add the change field directly to the GLORYS baseline without another anomaly remap
 4. fill anomaly coastal gaps inside the GLORYS baseline finite mask
+5. apply configured scale conversions and physical bounds for bounded variables
-5. write only the native downscaled output at `0.05 x 0.05`
+6. write only the native downscaled output at `0.05 x 0.05`

+Two GLORYS-target variables need explicit final-stage handling:

+- `siconc`: GLORYS stores sea-ice concentration as a fraction (`0-1`), while the CMIP/IPCC `siconc` climatologies and deltas are in percent (`0-100`).
+The final add step therefore scales `siconc` anomalies by `0.01` before adding them to the GLORYS baseline, then bounds the final product to `[0, 1]`.
+- `mlotst`: GLORYS and CMIP/IPCC mixed-layer thickness are both in meters, so the additive anomaly is on the correct scale.
+Large negative anomalies can still push shallow baseline cells below zero, so the final product is bounded to `>= 0 m`.

 Hindcast-target variables use the GLORYS-coast-filled BGC hindcast branch: